Skip to content

 21 ºC - 34 ºC

 This region is characterized by having a temperate, predominantly humid and very rainy climate.
 Summers are short and very hot, and winters are temperate.
 During the course of the year, the temperature generally varies from 23 ° C to 32 ° C and rarely drops below 21 ° C or rises above 34 ° C, which represents an excellent temperature range for the ripening of the cherries throughout the year.
+The soils of the farms of Antioquia have normally stable and moderately deep soils that confer medium natural fertility.
+These farms are also characterized by slopes greater than 75% and for this reason almost 100% of the coffee is harvested by hand.

 Back to MapBrowse Producers